ollitapa/hubot-lunch-at-amica/README.md

 # hubot-hubot-lunch-at-amica

 Hubot chatbot script that tells the menu of today at various Amica restaurants in Finland.
+It currently knows only three restaurants Amica Garden, Smarthouse and VTT-Oulu.
+If you want to add more, please message me so I can add them.

 See [`src/hubot-lunch-at-amica.coffee`](src/hubot-lunch-at-amica.coffee) for full documentation.